Admission Criteria

 Three types of loans for graduate college costs at Concordia are available:

 - Federal Direct Graduate PLUS loan: This federal loan is available to graduate students that have no adverse credit at a fixed rate set by Congress.
 This rate is evaluated annually for new loans that are received for that academic year.
-The interest rate for Graduate PLUS loans taken during the 2019-20 academic year is fixed at 7.08 percent.
+Interest rates for the upcoming academic year are determined by Congress and can be found on the Federal Student Aid website, https://studentaid.gov.
 A credit check is required and interest begins to accrue when the loan funds are disbursed.
 Only available to graduate students whose cost of attendance has not been fully met by other aid sources.
 FAFSA is required to be eligible for this loan program.

 - Private loans: Some commercial lenders offer private loan programs.
 The Financial Aid Office website maintains a list of private loan lenders, but students are not required to use a lender that is on this list.
 Private loans are credit based, so fees and rates will vary depending on the creditworthiness of the borrower and may in some cases require a co-signer.